shelbyspeegle/Fallout-Terminal/README.md

 A Fallout terminal emulator as seen in Fallout 3 and Fallout: New Vegas.

-I plan to flesh out this program in C, then write at least Ruby and C++ versions of it.

-A goal of mine is to make the finished code extremely clean and readable.

 ##Usage:
 Compile with Make from project root:
 ```